Mehraank/vicidial-install-scripts/README.md

-For those of you who don't know who I am, I am carpenox from the ViciDial forums and as most people can confirm, I help out of the goodness of my heart to our community.
-I want us all to succeed together!
-With that being said, If my knowledge base or my github has helped you or your business, please feel free to donate to help me keep the help going.

-# www.dialer.one for our full knowledge base

-# Need help?
-Hit me up on Skype: live:carpenox_3
-# Have I helped you?
-Please feel free to donate here: https://www.paypal.me/TheDialerOne

 # VICIDIAL INSTALLATION SCRIPTS (Default is Eastern Time Zone US)
 # Centos, Rocky and AlmaLinux Vicidial Install pre_requisites
-# I have created a faster auto installer for Alma and Rocky 9 that will also install the dynamic portal and the CyburPhone
+# I have created a faster auto installer for Alma and Rocky 9 that will also install the dynamic portal and the ViciPhone

 ```